 Disclosure: We get a commission for links on the blog.
 You don’t have to use our links, but we’re very grateful when you do.
 American Express, Barclaycard, Chase, and US Bank are Million Mile Secrets advertising partners.
 Opinions expressed here are the author's alone, and have not been reviewed, approved or endorsed by our partners.
 Here’s our Advertiser Disclosure.

-Update: The American Express Blue Cash Preferred and Citi Thank You Preferred offers in this post have expired but check Hot Deals for the latest offers!
+Update: The American Express Blue Cash Preferred, Citi Thank You Preferred, and Premier Rewards Gold Card from American Express offers in this post are no longer available but check Hot Deals for the latest offers!

 Grocery Category Bonuses

 Readers often ask what the best cards are for grocery purchases.
 So I made a table of my favorite cards which give a bonus for buying groceries.
 Please comment if you know of a better card for groceries!

 I actually don’t go out of my way to use a specific card for groceries since I prefer to use my limited spending towards completing the minimum spending on new credit cards.

 We also don’t spend enough on groceries to make it worth while, but some folks with large families or businesses may spend lots on groceries.

 If you don’t spend a lot on groceries, you may be better off with a card with no annual fee (but with a grocery category bonus) which you can keep for a long time instead of paying an annual fee.